August 2, 1993: Apple debuts the MessagePad, the first product in its Newton line of handheld personal digital assistants.

 The Newton was originally the brainchild of an Apple engineer named Steve Sakoman, who was passionately dedicated to handheld computing, and had previously built the HP 110, the world’s first battery-powered portable MS-DOS PC, while at Hewlett-Packard in the 1980s.

-One of Sculley’s chief contributions was coming up with the phrase “personal digital assistant” to describe what it was that the Newton would actually do for customers.
+One of Sculley’s chief contributions?
+Coming up with the phrase “personal digital assistant” to describe what the Newton would actually do for customers.

-First, the Newton could recognize cursive handwriting as well as printed letters, and that while it shipped with a library of 10,000 words it could recognize out-of-the-box, it also had enough intelligence to learn new words in the way that our iPhones do today.
+First, the Newton could recognize cursive handwriting as well as printed letters.
+Second, while it shipped with a library of 10,000 words it could recognize out of the box, it could learn new words like our iPhones do today.

 Speaking of apps, the first-gen MessagePad included a notepad, appointment book and address book.
-Impressively, it also incorporated Steve Sakoman’s infrared transmitter, letting users “beam” data to and from other Newtons or — in a somewhat un-Apple move — to rival Sharp Wizard electronic organizers.
+Impressively, it also incorporated Sakoman’s infrared transmitter, letting users “beam” data to and from other Newtons or — in a somewhat un-Apple move — to rival Sharp Wizard electronic organizers.
 Add-on hardware included an external fax modem which linked the device with a Mac or Windows-running PC, additional memory cards, battery packs and power adapters.

 Did you have an original Newton MessagePad?
-Leave your comments and recollections below..
+Leave your comments and recollections below.